 The Opera House never reopened, even though the possibility of using it again has been mentioned from time to time².
 It has remained in use for things like auditions and employee orientations, but now it’s mostly utilized for rehearsing and some storage.
 In 2005, the lobby was used for the Madame Nitrous fortune teller attraction during Frightmares.
 Other than that, it has been closed to park guests since 1989.
-In Fall 2016 the exterior was repainted and the wooden shingles on the roof were pressure washed and re-stained, but the old Opera House sign on the front was removed.
+Beginning in Fall 2016 the exterior was repainted and the wooden shingles on the roof were pressure washed and re-stained, but the old Opera House sign on the front was removed.

 List of shows at the Opera House with cast lists and photos.